The Wayfarer’s Repose

 “I hadn’t noticed,” said Golar.
 His voice was distant.
 “Name is Golar by the way.”

 “Yes, they are inept at fighting.”
-Almost as bad as you, she wanted to say, but didn’t “And they could have torn her arm off with those talons.”
+Almost as bad as you, she wanted to say, but didn’t “And they could have torn her arm off with those talons.
+I think they could have killed all of us by now, but they’re holding back for some reason.”

 “That’s a good thing?”